mechanicpanic/JetBrains_TestAssignment/README.md

 [Grafana](https://grafana.com/) is a powerful tool for data analytics and interactive visualization.
 It makes exploring and tracking metrics easy, no matter where and how they are stored.

 In this walkthrough, you will get a hands-on start to Grafana.
-You will create your first dashboard and visualize a mock signal after installing Grafana's latest Docker image.
+You will create your first dashboard and visualize bucketed heatmap data after installing Grafana's latest Docker image.

 ## Before you start
 ### You will need